mikev-duff/time_tracker_service_basic/README.md

 # Features
 * REST API's (Create, Read, Update, Delete via HTTPS)
-* JSON and XML supported
+* JSON and XML supported out of the box
 * Solid MVC architecture
 * Secure (Basic-Auth over HTTPS, encrypted passwords stored in database)
 * Multi-user, admin privileges
 * web interface to create, read, update, and delete users and tasks
+* ready to deploy in the cloud (e.g., via Heroku)

 # Limitations
-* No sign-up (new users must be added by admin)
+* No sign-up (new users must be added by admin via web interface or console)
 * Very basic web pages (no CSS styling, no pages for summaries, charts, etc)
 * No tests